gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 :ref:`gmx mdrun`, the automatic machinery works well enough.
 But to get the most from your hardware to maximize your scientific quality, read on!

+Further information with more detailed information concerning parallelisation can also be found on :ref:`this page <gmx-parallel>`.

 Hardware background information
 -------------------------------
 Modern computer hardware is complex and heterogeneous, so we need to